ndegroot/flask-surfconext-login/README.md

     http://127.0.0.1:5000/

 You should see a page with a login link.
-Using that you should receive a dict with keys and values:
+Using that you should be able to identify yourself successfully and after that (and a callback to nthe \auth() controller receive a dict with keys and values:

 ```
 {"acr": "urn:federation:authentication:windows",